abimaelst/UserPosts/README.md

-# Focus Time Mobile
+# Users Letters

-The Users Post is a exercice project to demostrate my skills about javascript vanilla, unit test and how we can make an nice enverioment to production, because that I don't use a framework like, react, vue or angular.
+The Users Post is a project exercice to demostrate my skills in javascript vanilla, unit test and server to production.
+Howerver, I not use a framework like react, vue or angular, just vanilla JS.

 I was working in two end point [users](https://jsonplaceholder.typicode.com/users) and [posts](https://jsonplaceholder.typicode.com/) to shows the users posts.